just-animate/just-animate/README.md

     }]
 });
 ```

+#### Notes:
+- The properties are evaluated in the order shown here.
+I believe the order solves a large number of use cases.
+The transform propery can be used directly for other cases.
+- Using aliased properties such as translateX and x together may result in unexpected results

 ### Use the player returned from .animate() to listen for events or other functions control the animations.